weishi10141993/NeutrinoPhysics/NuTau_PRISM.md

 cd /home/<usr name>/nutau/lblpwgtools/CAFAna

 # The build requires the following softwares installed on nnhome
-# Make sure you include these lines in ~/.profile:
+# Make sure you include these lines in ~/.profile
+# and then log out the shell and relogin:
 ################################################
 # ROOT v6-22-08
 ROOTSYS="/home/wshi/ROOT/root_install"